 |Nutritional Content (100 grams)||Cottage Cheese||Greek Yogurt|

 High protein is associated with better sleep quality.
-As you can see above, the difference in protein and carb content between cottage cheese and Greek yogurt is minimal.
+As you can see above, the protein and carb content difference between cottage cheese and Greek yogurt is minimal.
 You can use both interchangeably to fulfill your daily recommended protein and carb intake.

-Greek yogurt has slightly fewer calories than cottage cheese does.
+Greek yogurt has slightly fewer calories than cottage cheese.
 If you’re looking to improve your sleep but are also counting calories and macros for a diet, you may want to go with Greek yogurt.
 Greek yogurt is also recommended if you need a dessert with less fat.

 The main difference between the two dairy products is the tryptophan content.
 Because tryptophan content in a small amount of cottage cheese isn’t enough to affect sleep quality, you would have to eat it with carb-rich foods.